yorak/CVRPFeatureExtractors/README.md

 ![Clusters](results/clusters.png)

-_A set of classical CVRP instances clustered using the computed features (Rasku et al. 2016)_
+_A set of classical CVRP instances clustered using the computed features (Rasku et al. 2016)_<br>
+_for a zoomable visualization, see http://users.jyu.fi/~juherask/features/_

 # Usage